HOTA (Home of the Arts) is a mammoth masterplan for a landscape and cultural precinct to be built over 15 years. It occupies 17 hectares at Evandale.

 The façade is enveloped in a 3D Voronoi, with parts carved out to form the foyer, verandah and terraces.
 There are fissures or fractures up the face of the building, inspired by the rock formations of nearby Springbrook National Park.
 The foyer undercroft is akin to the Natural Bridge (a Springbrook rock formation) or maybe the space beneath a typical Queenslander house.

-We’re working with exhibition designers Thylacine to ensure all components of the architecture and exhibition design work together.
+We’re working with exhibition designers Thylacine to ensure the architecture and exhibition spaces coordinate.